Cactoidal/Time-Crystal/godot/README.md

 All they have to do is provide the secret password and the secret random value, and it can be hashed on-chain and compared to the hash committed by the oracle.

 The other idea is similar, but the information is not secret.
 Instead, the oracle commits the hash, and then off-chain Automation can cycle through hashes of the possible outputs until it finds the correct one.
 It can then encode the correct values into performData.
+Or, just like above, the player could do it locally until they find the hash.

 This could potentially be used to exceed Function's 32 byte return limit.
 I don't know if this has any other practical purpose.